-- (a) RRS 70, Appeals; Confirmation or Correction of Decision; Rule Interpretation and Appendix R Procedures for Appeals and Requests, shall apply. - (b) In accordance with the US SAILING prescription to RRS 70.5, approval has been given to deny the right of appeal for all ISSA regattas other than National Championships, provided it is indicated in both the notice of race and the sailing instructions and posted on the official notice board.
+- (a) RRS 70, Appeals; Confirmation or Correction of Decision; Rule Interpretation and Appendix F Appeals

+Procedures, R Procedures for Appeals and Requests, shall apply. - (b) In accordance with the US SAILING prescription to RRS 70.5, approval has been given to deny the right of appeal for all ISSA regattas other than National Championships, provided it is indicated in both the notice of race and the sailing instructions and posted on the official notice board. district qualifier regattas to the ISSA Mallory (Doublehanded coed), Baker (team race) and Cressy (singlehanded) National Championship regattas.
+All other ISSA and district run regattas require further approval to deny the right of appeal, in accordance with the prescription to RRS 70.5, if it is essential to determine promptly the result of a race that will qualify a team to compete in a later stage of an event or a subsequent event.